SemMTM/sems-financial-tracker/README.md

 Features that could be implemented in a future iteration are:
 - Option to edit/delete just the current entry instead of all repeated version of the entry
 - Clickable calendar tiles to show a detailed view of each days finances
+- Disable move to next month arrows on date picker until all API data has loaded or don't fetch API data until after a small time delay e.g. 1.5 secs

 [Back to Table of Contents](#table-of-contents)